benbrastmckie/VSCodium/README.md

 VSCode is a free and open source project with a large ecosystem of plugins.
 Download and install [VSCode](https://code.visualstudio.com/) for your operating system.
 Once installed, open the "Extensions" tab on the top left, or hit `ctrl + shif + x`.
-Search for and install the following plugins:
+Search for and install the plugin 'LaTeX Workshop'.
-  - LaTeX Workshop
-  - Gruvbox Theme

 There are many other themes and plugins which you can explore.
 For instance, 'Toggle Zen mode' eliminates distractions or you can install 'Pomodoro Timer' if you want.
-Some other popular themes include 'Tokyo Night', 'Atom One Dark', and 'Catppuccin'.
+Some other popular themes include 'Gruvbox Theme', 'Tokyo Night', 'Atom One Dark', and 'Catppuccin'.
 It is easy to switch between the themes that you have installed with `ctrl + shift + p` and typing 'Color Theme'.

 # Configuration